mogelpeter/active-developer-badge/README.md

 3. Congrats on that shiny new badge!

 **NOTE**: Make sure you have the **"Use data to improve Discord"** setting enabled under User Settings > Privacy & Safety, otherwise you won't be able to be marked as eligible.

+## Using Environment Variables

+This bot now uses a `.env` file for securely storing your token.
+The advantages include:
+- Better security (the token won't be committed to version control)
+- Industry-standard approach for managing credentials
+- Easier to manage for deployment

+If the `.env` file doesn't exist when you first run the bot, it will create a sample file for you.
+Just edit it to add your token.